Recommended Adult Books for Gay, Lesbian And Single Parents Who Conceive Children Through Assisted Reproductive Technologies

 For Lesbian Parents: Your Guide to Having Your Family Grow Happy, Healthy and Proud

 Raising a child is overwhelming, thrilling, exhausting, terrifying, and joyous–and all at the same time.
 In addition to the adjustments that any new parents must make, lesbian mothers face numerous special questions and concerns.
 From “coming out” to your child to coping with the pressures of trying to be a lesbian super-mom, this wise and reassuring book offers information and support for women forging a new path in what it means to be a family.
 The authors are uniquely qualified for the task as expert developmental psychologists who are also coparenting two young daughters.
-With clarity and wit, they offer helpful advice on what kids need to know, and at what age; how to help them respond to questions and teasing from peers; ways to foster sensitivity in relatives, teachers, and others; how to talk to teens about their own developing sexuality; how parenting affects couple relationships; and much more.
+With clarity and wit, they offer helpful advice on what kids need to know, and at what age; how to help them respond to questions and teasing from peers; ways to foster sensitivity in relatives, teachers, and others; how to talk to teens about their own developing sexuality; how parenting affects couple relationships; and more.
 Chapters are packed with the insights and experiences of lesbians who have come to be parents in a variety of ways.
 Also included are listings of useful web sites, publications, and other resources.

 • By: Suzanne Johnson

-• Publisher: The GuilfordPress (March 23, 2001)
+• Publisher: The Guilford Press (March 23, 2001)

 • Available at Amazon.com

-The Queer Parent’s Primer: A Lesbian and Gay Families’ Guide to Navigating Through A Straight World
+The Queer Parent’s Primer: A Lesbian and Gay Families’ Guide to Navigating Through a Straight World

 Through examples and interactive exercises, a proactive, practical approach for dealing with the challenges of defining, protecting, and celebrating queer families is offered.
 Topics include creating a healthy family, coming out, finding culturally sensitive childcare and schools, and making decisions about spirituality and family celebrations.
 Also addressed are single parenting, breaking up, and the legal aspects of protecting GLB families.